vatpac-technology/sops/docs/controller-skills/maestro.md

 SuperStable aircraft will not be delayed for any reason other than congestion in the TCU (due to go-arounds, etc).
 Note, this is currently a manual process to delay the aircraft.

-If the flow controller decides on a different sequence to maestro, then they may manually enter a landing time in the system, this will `freeze` the aircraft and they will show light blue on the ladder.
+If the flow controller decides on a different sequence to MAESTRO, then they may manually enter a landing time in the system, this will `freeze` the aircraft and they will show light blue on the ladder.
 A frozen aircraft will not be delayed for any reason, unless determined by the flow controller.

 ## Interactive Options